How will you approach my job?

 You’re very open on social media and in your talks and blog posts, why is this?

-I believe that transparency is important and something I instil into my work ethic – I seek to encourage others in their creative work, using my own experiences whether successes or failures.
+I believe that transparency is important and something I instil into my work ethic – I seek to encourage others in their creative work.
 I want to be open with my clients and invite them in on my processes, enabling good communication and developing good working relationships.
 I don’t mention specific jobs or clients publicly unless it is to edify and promote, but transparency is important in order for work to have better integrity and purpose.